AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <a id="ad-blocking"></a>
 # Ad blocking

-Any ad blocker's main purpose is to block ads and for the majority of software ad blocking algorithms are mostly the same.
+Any ad blocker's main purpose is to block ads and for the majority of AdGuard software ad blocking algorithms are mostly the same.
 The mechanism of filtering ads is described [here](https://kb.adguard.com/en/general/how-ad-blocking-works).

 <img src="https://cdn.adguard.com/public/Adguard/Blog/android-features/filtering-mechanism.jpg" style="border: 1px solid #efefef; padding: 2px;" />